krisbara/GPT-Recommender-systems/readme.md

 # Recommender systems based on GPT

 The project is devoted to GPT-based news recommender systems (NRS).
-To be more precise it tests ChatGPT as NRS and introduces three NRSs (content, collaborative, hybrid) based on the OpenAI's text-embedding-ada-002.
+To be more precise, it tests ChatGPT as NRS and introduces three NRSs (content, collaborative, hybrid) based on the OpenAI's text-embedding-ada-002.

 ## Data